Acrobatic cavy: Habitat

+Found in fragments of dry forest associated with limestone outcrops in the Cerrado savanna of central Brazil.

 Appearance

-Acrobatic Cavies are a large rodent averaging 1 kg in weight, their fur ranges from dark grey to light brown with orange-brown feet, mostly observed on hindfeet.
+Acrobatic cavies are a large rodent averaging 1 kg in weight, their fur ranges from dark grey to light brown with orange-brown feet, mostly observed on hindfeet.
 Their tails are vestigial.

 Phylogeny

-The Acrobatic Cavy belongs to the order Rodentia, in the family Caviidae (Guinea-pig like rodents) which has two subfamilies (formerly three) with Acrobatic Cavies being in a new subfamily Hydrochaerinae alongside Capybaras and the closely related Rock Cavy from Eastern Brazil.
+The acrobatic cavy belongs to the order Rodentia, in the family Caviidae (guinea-pig like rodents) which has two subfamilies (formerly three) with acrobatic cavies being in a new subfamily Hydrochaerinae alongside capybaras and the closely related rock cavy from eastern Brazil.